gitlabhq/gitlabhq/doc/administration/index.md

   basic Postfix mail server with IMAP authentication on Ubuntu for incoming emails.
 - [Abuse reports](../user/admin_area/abuse_reports.md): View and resolve abuse reports from your users.
-- [Credentials Inventory](../user/admin_area/credentials_inventory.md): With Credentials inventory, GitLab administrators can keep track of the credentials used by their users in their GitLab self-managed instance. **(ULTIMATE ONLY)**
+- [Credentials Inventory](../user/admin_area/credentials_inventory.md): With Credentials inventory, GitLab administrators can keep track of the credentials used by their users in their GitLab self-managed instance.

 ## Project settings